pranav-ganesh/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** 3 fields (`Name`, `Email` and `Phone`) need to exactly match for duplicate to be detected

-    * Pros: More logical and emulates real world scenario, It is impossible for non-duplicate contacts to have name, email and phone
+    * Pros: More logical and emulates real world scenario, impossible for non-duplicate contacts to have the same name, email and phone

     * Cons: More likely that an edited contact might be already present in the address book